MatthiasBart/bachelor-thesis/chapters/2-background.typ

 === LoRaWan

 LoRaWan specification is a Low Power, Wide Area networking specification created to connect #gls("iot") devices to the internet.
 The specification features key requirements for the #gls("iot") use such as bi-directional communication, end-to-end security or location services.
 Also this specification is optimized to use little energy consumption since LoRaWan usually target #gls("iot") devices that are far away and not connected to any cables.
 It normally operates in unlicensed frequency bands and is capable of communicating up to 15 kilometers in rural areas.
-While this key features would also perfectly suit #gls("ios") #gls("ptp") communication no support for this technology is given on iPhones @lora_alliance_what_nodate.
+While this key features would also perfectly suit #gls("ios") #gls("ptp") communication no support for this technology is given on iPhones @lora_alliance_what_2024.

 #figure(
     box(stroke: gray, inset: 1em,